The Best Way to Earn Trust? Stand Under Your Own Arches.Tweet

 - Think about the time value of what you do.click to tweet Don't just go for what is quick, easy or expedient.
 Go for what is best, in the long run, too.
 Then, proceed accordingly.

 - Do what you do 'as if your life depended on it'.click to tweet The truth is... it does!
 Actions, words, what you do, what you've done -- you traded that moment of life for it.
 The past cannot be reclaimed.
 That doesn't negate your power to choose each next moment as a chance to begin anew and live most richly.
 But, it does mean that what you do is life.
 Put another way, "how you do anything is how you do everything."

 So, the question is, "What do your actions say about your life?"
 What happens if you removed the scaffolding (i.e., fully accepted 100% responsibility)?
 Would you be pleased, eager, willing to be 'at effect' of your own actions?
 To reap the rewards and/or suffer the consequences?

 It's such a great way to do some meaningful soul-searching.
 To be and to lead our best.
 To lead in service and as stewards.
 To fall in love with your life and with your work.
 Live and lead 'on purpose'.
 And to realize: the best way to earn trust?
 Stand under your own arches.

 Work.
 Life.
 Trust.
 Leadership.
 Let's give it our best.

-Start with you: Great leaders cultivate trustworthiness and commitment.
-Read & explore: 5 Qualities to Awaken the Leader in You
+Start with you: Be the change; the leader you wish you had.
+How?: 5 Qualities to Awaken the Leader in You

-Trust in the workplace: A value-added perspective from fellow difference-maker, Mike Vacanti: Who Do You Trust?
+Trust in the workplace: Enriching perspective from difference-maker, Mike Vacanti: Who Do You Trust?